MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 A list-view control internally tracks items by index.
 This can present problems because indexes can change during the control's lifetime.
 The list-view control can tag an item with an ID when the item is created and you can use this ID to guarantee uniqueness during the lifetime of the list-view control.

-Note that in a multithreaded environment the index is guaranteed only on the thread that hosts the list-view control, not on background threads.
+In a multithreaded environment the index is guaranteed only on the thread that hosts the list-view control, not on background threads.

 This method sends the [`LVM_MAPIDTOINDEX`](/windows/win32/controls/lvm-mapidtoindex) message, which is described in the Windows SDK.